Skip to content

 Inheriting a house with a tenant.
 You can always sell it.

 To sell the house, you should make the renovations discovered in the assessment stage.
 When the home is ready, list the property with a real estate agent who will handle the rest of the process.
+Selling a house is tedious; a professional knows how to vet a potential buyer and move the process along.
 This approach may come with minor aggravation but will allow you to realize the equity and get the highest price.

 Keeping Your Inherited Rental House